 This means that improving health and wellbeing within the built environment is becoming an increasingly hot topic, particularly among business owners whose productivity relies on the sustainability and wellbeing of staff.
-This concern has lead to particular focus being placed on the improvement of office interior, after all we now typically spend 40% of our waking week at work in the UK.
+This concern has lead to particular focus being placed on the improvement of office interior and biophilic design, after all we now typically spend 40% of our waking week at work in the UK.

 Alongside the beneficial side to the advancement of mobile technology, is the darker side in which we are steadily losing the ability to destress and relax naturally.
 This factor, along with the general shift towards urban living and industrial architecture, has sparked significant discussion on incorporating biophilic design elements into our interiors.